edtimer/edtimer/README.md

  **<h3 align="left">🚀 A fullstack software Engineer, creating robust and scalable web applications.
 Skilled in both front-end and back-end technologies, with interest in Dev-Ops and Security.</h3>**

-- 💼 I'm currently working on: **💻 Developing a new e-commerce platform using NextJs with Payload CMS**
+- 💼 I'm currently working on: **💻 Developing a new platform using NextJs and NestJs**
 - 🌱 I'm currently learning: **📚 Exploring Memphis**
-- 💬 Ask me about: **💡 Playing with Wazuh and dockerizing all things**
+- 💬 Ask me about: **💡 Playing with Inngest and dockerizing all things**

  **<h3 align="left">Skills</h3>**